Cherol08/construction-project-management-system/README.md

 # Construction project management system
-A System that keeps records of a company's construction projects.
+A System that keeps records of a company's construction projects to a file.
 Allowing users to edit and modify existing projects or save new projects.

 It allows user to store the following details about the project:
 * Name of the project